MolBIFFM/diana/README.md

 be compared with the remaining network with respect to either proteins or modification sites.

-The statistical tests act as filter on the communities of the protein-protein interaction network in that a community is exported only if it appears significant with respect to any of the specified tests.
+A community is exported only if it appears significant with respect to any of the specified tests.

 ```json
 [